t4rzsan/multitenant-saas-guidance/get-started.md

 Now go back to the app and sign in again.
 Click **My Surveys**.
 If the user is assigned to the SurveyAdmin or SurveyCreator role, you will see a **Create Survey** button, indicating that the user has permissions to create a new survey.

 ![My surveys](./images/running-the-app/screenshot3.png)

-## Optional: Enable Key Vault

-As a security best practice, you should never store application secrets such as connection strings in source control.
-To enable storing secrets in Key Vault, follow the steps [here](./key-vault.md).

 <!-- links -->